Vizzuality/vizzuality/content/projects/drafts/BBVA.md

         autor: <a href="https://twitter.com/ignasialcalde/status/637946472311468032"> Ignasi Alcalde </a>

 ---
 The powerful insights inside big datasets can get lost without a carefully designed visualisation that reveals the data simply and clearly.
-Working with our friends at BBVA Data and Analytics and CartoDB, we developed a series of visualisations looking at the spending behaviour of tourists in Spain during July and August 2014.
+But more than that, you miss the opportunities for people to look into the data, create their own stories and learn something new about their world, something which could stay with them for years to come.
+Working with our friends at BBVA Data and Analytics and CartoDB, we developed a series of visualisations for people to learn about the spending behaviour of tourists in Spain during July and August 2014.
 With our unique blend of pioneering design principles and innovative coding, we turned 5.4 million anonymised credit card transactions into "a piece of artwork" - almost fit for the Prado!